Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 3.- How #form works?

-- It is creating a pulldown menu.
-An user can select a Crop.
-Used Ajax callback to return ::promptCallbackCrop function.
+- Create a pulldown menu to select a Crop.
+It is a Ajax callback named "::promptCallbackCrop".
+If you want to re-name it.
+First, you have to change the Custom Content Type.

 ```bash
 /**